class reunion ideas

 How to Plan a Destination Class Reunion

 I loved the idea of traveling somewhere new for a small class reunion – it met my need to explore new places and to see just the people who I really wanted to spend time with.
-However, even though this was a small group, it didn’t seem to make the planning aspect of it any easier!
+However, even though this was a small group, it didn’t seem to make the planning aspect any easier!
 We all learned a lot from doing this first Destination Class Reunion; here are our best tips.

 1. Plan Way in Advance